metalabharvard/metalabharvard.github.io/_projects/ailaughing.md

-tweet-summary: "Is A.I Laughing at us?<br />
+tweet-summary: "Is A.I.
+Laughing at us?<br />
 A conversation with David Weinberger, Jessica Fjeld, and Nikhil Dharmaraj"